orstavik/JoiComponents/book/chapter4_slotCallback/5_Pattern_SlotchangeCallback.md

 However, it still suffers from some problems:

+## Slottables, not slotted

 1. It depends on the web component having a shadowDOM
-2. NoFallbackSlotchange
-3. If the content of a slot is empty, it triggers a slotchangeCallback
-4. It does not alert the web component if there is content that *could* be slotted, but which currently is not.
+2. It does not alert the web component if there is content that *could* be slotted, but which currently is not.
-5. FallbackNodesFallout: If the content of a slot is empty, it hides the fallback childNodes.

-The next step attempts to fix the next four issues in one fell swoop.
+The next step attempts to fix the two issues in one fell swoop.

 1. Instead of relying on the shadowRoot, this solution looks directly at the childNodes of the host node.
-2. This requires a custom method to identify Slottables grouped under different `slot` attributes.
+2. This requires a custom method to identify Slottables grouped under different `slot` attributes/name strings.
-3. This method can then optionally exclude groups that contain only empty `<slot>` elements (which can be surrounded by whitespace, but it must contain at least one empty `<slot>` element).
-4. This mixin also looks into the shadowRoot, if one such exists, and will at startup call a slotCallback for each of these `<slot>` elements that uses their fallback nodes at startup.
-5. This mixin also will then listen for `slotchange` events externally for any chained slot elements among the host element childNodes that are not currently mapped internally in the web component, plus add a MutationObserver for changes to the childList to detect slottable, but not slotted nodes being altered.
+3. This mixin also will then listen for `slotchange` events externally for any chained slot elements among the host element childNodes that are not currently mapped internally in the web component, plus add a MutationObserver for changes to the childList to detect slottable, but not slotted nodes being altered.

-6. To identify *when* a slot is added to the shadowDOM, a `slotchange` listener is also added on the shadowRoot if it exists.
+## NoFallbackSlotchange

+1. If the element has a shadowRoot, the mixin will at startup locate all the `<slot>` elements within it, in addition to all the slotable groups.
+If the name of the slot is empty, the mixin will use the childNodes of the child as its flatDOM-childNodes.

-This mixin will not capture the dynamic changes made to the childList of slot nodes.
-This can be remided by adding a childNodes mutation observer on a slot element when it is in fallback mode.
+2. To capture dynamic changes to the childList of slot nodes that are currently showing the fallback nodes, a MutationObserver(childList) will be added to all slot elements in this mode.

-This mixin does not capture when a slot element is added to the shadowRoot after setup which do uses its fallback nodes and does not get any transposed nodes.
+3. This mixin does not capture when a slot element is added to the shadowRoot after setup which do uses its fallback nodes and does not get any transposed nodes.

+4. To identify *when* a slot is added to the shadowDOM, a `slotchange` listener is also added on the shadowRoot if it exists.

+## Empty set of nodes

+If the content of a slot is empty, it triggers a slotchangeCallback

+The next solution again will try to fix these problems with these actions:
+The function that groups slottables can identify "empty groups".
+   An empty group is a contains:
+   1. at least one `<slot>` element,
+   2. the assignedNodes({flatten: true}) for all the `<slot>` elements is an empty array
+   3. if so, these `<slot>` elements can be surrounded by whitespace, but nothing else.

+## alter the name of a slot to allow for GentleMom principle

+3. FallbackNodesFallout: If the content of a slot is empty, it hides the fallback childNodes.

 ## References